SSD Controller Technical Reference

 The KIOXIA TC58NC1202GST is a rebranded Phison PS5012-E12C controller used in the KIOXIA Exceria and Exceria Plus Gen3 NVMe SSDs.
 Despite the KIOXIA part number, it shares the same firmware family as other Phison E12 drives.
 KIOXIA applies heavy proprietary firmware tweaks to optimize for their BiCS flash memory, and a generic PS5012 loader may struggle with KIOXIA's specific block allocation and dynamic SLC caching algorithms.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 KIOXIA TC58NC1202GST (Phison E12C rebrand) Specifications